ShaneKirkbride/UrlCompressor/README.md

 - **Copy to Clipboard**: Users can copy the compressed URL with a single click.
 - **Responsive Design**: The UI is responsive and works on various screen sizes.
 - **Error Handling**: Displays error messages for invalid inputs or server errors.
+- **AI Slug Generation**: Creates SEO-friendly slugs using keyword extraction from the target page.

 ---